Temporalily Guruless Gurukulam, part 2

 His idea was that neo Shapiro lacks maybe the systematic logical approach that he now was searching for in advaita vedanta.
 This time in the (alas, alas, not present) person of swami Dayananda Saraswati.

-He also mentioned a book that he had found in the ashram’s bookschop.
+He also mentioned a book that he had found in the ashram’s bookshop.
 It contains a review by swami Dayananda of a text by Ramana Maharshi.
 [Talks on Upadesa Saram (Essence of the Teaching) of Ramana Maharshi by swami Dayananda].

 Isaac Shapiro comes from Poonjaji, so there is a direct link between ‘my’ teacher and Ramana Maharshi.
 So it made sense to buy this book and read it as a preparation for writing this text.
 So, that is what I did.
 The reading is just finished.